self esteem & confidence

-How I Help Patients Cope with Negative Body Image:
+How We Help Patients Cope with Negative Body Image

 Expand your conception of beauty.
 Articulate what beauty is to you.
-Look at art, learn about other cultures, and spend time in nature.
-Give yourself reminders that everyone and thing possesses its own individual beauty.
+Look at art, learn about other cultures and spend time in nature.
+Remind yourself that everyone and every thing possesses its own individual beauty.
 How are the people around you beautiful?

 Talk back to harmful body thoughts.
 When you find yourself being self-critical, refute the statements.
-Utilize positive affirmations and replace emotional language with rational thoughts.
+Utilize positive affirmations and replace emotional language with rational thought.

 Reconnect body & mind.
-Activities like yoga, stretching, dancing, Pilates, and Tai Chi, reunite body and mind through focus on the physicality of a singular moment.
-These activities can be great practices to both create a serene mind, and also build a better relationship with your body.
+Activities like yoga, stretching, dancing, Pilates, and Tai Chi reunite body and mind through focus on the physicality of a singular moment.
+These practices can both create a serene mind and help you build a better relationship with your body.

 Write your body a letter.
 Remember to thank your body for all the work it does for you.
 Appreciate the life that you have!
 Write to your body as if it is your soulmate.
 Your body truly is your soul’s companion.

 The more confidence you have to make a change, the more successful you will be.
 Although many people have doubts about their ability to lose weight and keep it off, it can be done.
 You can do it!

 On a scale of 0 to 10, how confident are you that you will be able to change your eating and physical activity to control your weight?